10DLC outbound SMS registration tips

 Subscriber messages

-You must implement a method of responding to a customer when they reply with certain opt-in, opt-out, and HELP keywords.
-Responses can be handled manually.
+For any use case, you must have a method to respond to customers when they text your phone number with opt-in, opt-out, or HELP keywords.
+Automation is not required, responses can be handled manually.

 Subscriber opt-in Provide an opt-in keyword (prefilled with START).
 The opt-in message must include: